ViaQ/Main/README-install.md

 Manually create an admin OpenShift user to allow access to Kibana to view the RHV metrics and log data.

+**Note:** The "admin" user will be created when running the oVirt metrics playbook in the following steps.

 To create an admin user:

     # oc project logging